 Show students a wide range of chemical reactions without any danger.

 There’s a simple save for that.
-The elephant can become a part of your classroom as one of 1000+ interactive 3D models available on Lifeliqe.
-And if you really want to show your students a chemical reaction but you don’t want to set your classroom on fire or blow it up?
+The elephant can become a part of your science curriculum as one of 1,100+ interactive 3D models available on Lifeliqe.
+And if you really want to create in interactive lesson by showing your students a chemical reaction but you don’t want to set your classroom on fire or blow it up?
 Lifeliqe has a great set of videos showing spectacular and interesting chemical processes without any danger.
 The only thing you have to do is not try to replicate the experiments.

 With Lifeliqe you can see why it wasn’t really a good idea to fill up the first airships with hydrogen because one of our videos will show you how easily and ferociously hydrogen explodes.
 An experiment with gunpowder will explain just what happens in the gun cartridge when the trigger is pulled.
 One of the videos also demonstrates why we should keep away from concentrated sulphuric acid, be careful!